Efficient Joint Estimation of Tracer Distribution and Background Signals in Magnetic Particle Imaging using a Dictionary Approach: Materials and Methods

 \subsection{Experiments}

 To evaluate the performance of the proposed algorithm we use the measurement data collected in~\cite{knopp2019correction}.
-The data was measured with a custom-build human-sized brain scanner~\cite{graser2019human} and allows for qualitative and quantitative analysis of background drifts and background estimation methods.
-The data was acquired with a 2D measurement sequence with an excitation field in $x$-direction with an amplitude of \SI{6}{\milli\tesla\per\vacuumpermeability} and frequency of $f_\text{E} =\SI{25.599}{\kilo\hertz}$.
+The data was measured with a custom-made human-sized brain scanner~\cite{graser2019human} and allows for qualitative and quantitative analysis of background drifts and background estimation methods.
+The data was acquired with a 2D measurement sequence with an excitation field in $x$-direction with an amplitude of \SI{6}{\milli\tesla\per\vacuumpermeability} and frequency of $f_\text{E} \approx\SI{25.599}{\kilo\hertz}$.
 The excitation field is superposed by a dynamic selection field with a repetition time of approximately \SI{0.5}{\second}, which moves the FFP slowly in $y$-direction.
 The overall gradient strength was \SI{0.2}{\tesla\per\meter\per\vacuumpermeability} in $y$-direction and half of that value in $x$-direction.
 The size of the sampled FoV was about \SI{140x140}{\milli\meter\square}.
-The data was block-averaged for data-reduction so that \num{130} line scans orientated in $x$-direction are available in each repetition of the datasets.
-The number of frequencies available before frequency selection is 39.
+The induced voltage signal was sampled with a rate of $f_\text{ADC} \approx 1.953$~MHz and then block-averaged for data-reduction so that \num{130} line scans orientated in $x$-direction are available in each repetition of the datasets.
+The number of sampling points per line scan was $\frac{f_\text{ADC}}{f_\text{E}} = 76$ and after applying a real-to-complex discrete Fourier transform a total number of 39 frequency components was available per line scan.
 All experiments were performed with the MPI tracer perimag (micromod Partikeltechnologie GmbH, Rostock, Germany).